Mayo College

 It aimed to provide the leaders of the princely states with an education similar to that given by Eton College.
 The British built Mayo for the sons of the Indian upper classes, particularly the princes and nobles of India.
 Mayo College holds the privilege of educating many members of the Indian Royal Families and also the Royal family of Oman, Said bin Taimur (the 13th Sultan of Muscat and Oman) attended Mayo College from 1922 to 1927 where he mastered English and Urdu.

-Mayo has been considered as one of the best Boarding School in the world.

 Coat of arms

 The coat of arms was composed from the design furnished by Lockwood Kipling, a former principal of the School of Arts, Lahore, and father of Rudyard Kipling.

 In the upper centre of the shield are Mayo Arms and Quarterings, a Lion Rampant and an open hand.
 On the right and left are the sun and the moon, typical of Suryavanshi and Chandravanshi, the two great families of Rajputs.
 Below are the Panch Rang, the five sacred colours of the Rajputs, Red, Gold, Blue, White and Green.
 In the centre is a Rajput fort – two towers connected by a curtain.
 The supports are on the right: a Bhil warrior with string bow and full quiver of arrows.
 On the left a Rajput, armed at all points, wearing a steel helmet with three plumes, a shield on his back, a dagger and katar in his belt, and a suit of chain covered with embroidered cloth and gauntlet on his hand.

 The motto "Let there be Light" is derived from the Bible.
 The badge is a peacock, the sacred bird of Rajputana, standing on a double-edged, two-handed Rajput sword called Khanda.